Back to docs

 You close Strayfiles

-Background sync starts automatically
+Background sync daemon starts automatically

-Watches your note folders
+Watches your note folders for changes

 You open Strayfiles